bobbiejwilson/mass-relevance-test/README.md

 * **Bonus:** Animate the leaderboard update in some way (fade/dissolve, sliding, etc.).

 When you're finished, please send your work your Mass Relevance dev contact as a .zip file or (preferably) a link to a public repo on GitHub.

-## Stuckness

-It displays the first 4 returned values in the array only a couple times and then it adds in increments of 4.
-Not sure why.
-CSS FTW in this case.